The bulk of the material is from a chapter in my book:

 That afternoon I went with friends to see My Fair Lady at the Empire Theatre in town with the delightful Diane Todd as the eponymous heroine and a largely Australian cast.

 I played for Webster again on Monday and enjoyed it, not feeling as uncertain as I had done the first time.
-Mary Harrison, a glamorous Australian redhead, who was appearing in My Fair Lady was amusing and made the aria from Samson and Delilah sound like a tongue-in-cheek comedy act.
+Mary Harrison, a glamorous Australian redhead, who was appearing in My Fair Lady was amusing and made the aria from Samson and Delilah sound like a tongue-in-the-cheek comedy act.
 She told Webster solemnly that she was doing her best to make her voice sound like a ‘cello, as he had suggested to her the week before.
-She stayed on in South Africa after the run of My Fair Lady ended and had success as an actress here, eventually settling in Durban.
+She stayed on in South Africa after the run of My Fair Lady ended and had success as an actress here, eventually settling in Durban and marrying.
 Sadly, she died of cancer some years ago.

 “Perhaps I had better leave you alone with Webster more often,” she added jokingly.

-I was impatient for April to arrive, and continued working through all the scores.
+I was impatient for April to arrive, and continued working through all Webster’s scores.
 I also spent much time in a ferment of last minute practice for my forthcoming singing and piano exams: Prepare Thyself Zion from the Christmas Oratorio (Bach), Father of Heav’n from Judas Maccabeus (Handel), Ein Schwan (Grieg) sung by Kirsten Flagstad. and other songs, studies and exercises for my singing exam, and countless scales and pieces for my piano exam.
 The week of our exam duly arrived and Ruth, Lucille and I sat in the waiting room of the studios of my piano teacher, Sylvia Sullivan, where the Trinity College exams were held at the time.

 My dear friend and fellow student Ruth Ormond.
 The photograph was taken at the end of 1963 before she left for the University of Cape Town.
 Sadly she died in Cape Town on 1 May 1964 of a cerebral haemorrhage.
 She had just celebrated her nineteenth birthday during the previous month.